 Environmental Policy Internships in California (EPIC)

-2023 EPIC Partners (click for internship descriptions)
+2024 EPIC Partners (click for fellowship descriptions)

 - California Ocean Protection Council (OPC)

-- California State Water Resources Control Board, Office of Information Management and Analysis (SWRCB/OIMA)
+- California State Water Resources Control Board, Office of Information Management and Analysis (SWRCB-OIMA)

 - San Francisco Department of the Environment (SFE)